samschloegel/fake-DS100/README.md

 As of this writing (Sept 17, 2020) DS100 and QLab port numbers are fixed by their respective creators and should not require changes here.

-DS100.defaultMapping does not currently serve a purpose, added for future funcionality.
+DS100.defaultMapping does not currently serve a purpose, added for future functionality.

 ```json
 {